 Under the hood Nintendo Switch uses 4 ARM cores at 1.02 GHz, 256 Nvidia Maxwell-based GPU cores and 4 GB of RAM.
-Pretty decent for a system designed between 2014 and 2017.
-What differs Switch from a 2017 smartphone is that it has active cooling and highly specialized operating system that could be optimized to be more lightweight than any version of Android or iOS.
-I'm not necessarily being mean when I call Switch a 2017 smartphone.
-I find this an accurate description of what Switch hardware layer actually is.
+Pretty decent for a system designed and engineered in mid 2010s.
+What differs Switch from a 2017 smartphone is that it has active cooling and a highly specialized operating system that could be optimized to be more lightweight than any version of Android or iOS.

 There is also Switch Lite which is purely portable, e.g. can't be plugged to a TV.
 I never found it compelling though.
 It makes sense to pay more for a fully-featured console and enjoy the ecosystem to the fullest.

 I keep calling Switch a 2017 smartphone but I don't necessarily consider it a sarcasm.
 I find this an accurate description of what Switch hardware layer actually is.
 I hold a similar view on Xbox and Playstation - under the hood they are nothing else than custom-designed purpose-built PCs.